cspotcode/typescript-toolbelt/README.md

 const foo = narrowLiterals(['a', 'b', 'c']);
 ```

+React-specific helpers should be imported from `typescript-toolbelt/react';`
+These can't be loaded by default because they have a peer dependency on `@types/react`.

 ## Docs

 Until I get around to generating a website from the documentation, use tab-complete in your editor to see the list
 of helpers and flip through their documentation.
+Or read the source.

 ## Things already bundled in TypeScript